kuwala-io/kuwala/README.md

 geographical transformations.
 We will then take the responsibility to maintain your pipeline.

 ***Note: To submit a pull request, please fork the project and then submit a PR to the base repo.***
+***Note: For Python contributors, please install these linters/formatters listed below***

+1. Install prerequisites: `poetry install`
+2. Format your code before committing: `make format`
+3. If no exception then you're good to go
 ### Liberating the Work With Data

 By working together as a community of data enthusiasts, we can create a network of seamlessly integratable pipelines.